byCedric/expo-monorepo-example/README.md

 - `$ pnpm test` - Run all tests for packages with Jest tests.
 - `$ pnpm build` - Build all **apps** and **packages** for production or to publish them on npm.

 When developing or deploying a single app, you might not need the development server for all apps.
-For example, if you need to make a fix in the mobile app, you don't need the web development server.
-Or when deploying a single app to production, you only need to build that single app with all dependencies.
+For example, if you need to make a fix in the example app, you don't need the dev server for all other apps.
+Or when deploying a single app to production, you only need to build that single app with all dependencies only used in this app.

 This monorepo uses a simple npm script convention of `dev:<app-name>` and `build:<app-name>` to keep this process simple.
 Under the hood, it uses [Turborepo's workspace filtering](https://turbo.build/repo/docs/core-concepts/monorepos/filtering), defined as an npm script in the root [**package.json**](./package.json).

-- `$ pnpm dev:mobile` - Build and watch **app/mobile** and all **packages** used in mobile, for development.
+- `$ pnpm dev:example` - Build and watch **app/example** and all **packages** used in example, for development.
-- `$ pnpm build:mobile` - Build **apps/mobile** and all **packages** used in mobile, for production deployments
+- `$ pnpm build:example` - Build **apps/example** and all **packages** used in example, for production deployments

 ### Switching to bun, yarn or npm